rackerlabs/support-how-to/content/how-to/rackspace-fabric/rackspace-fabric-faq/index.md

 {{</accordion>}}

 {{<accordion title="I have raised ticket using Rackspace BETA version of ticketing system, but unable to edit the ticket.
 I am getting the notification as I don't have permission to update." col="in" href="accordion2">}}
 Customer should raise the ticket in one of those 5 categories (Change/Incident/Account/Billing and payments/Request for information) and select appropriate account and product.
 Also need to contact admin (customer side) or need to contact their Customer Success Manager or Support Team.
 {{</accordion>}}

 {{<accordion title="I need to access the Managed Backup option in the portal." col="in" href="accordion3">}}
-As per documentation on below link, access to **View Reports** is required.
-To access the Managed Backup option. https://one.rackspace.com/display/myrackspace/Managed+Backup?searchId=OLV66F2LT
+To access **View Reports**, you can see documentation linked below.
+To have access to the Managed Backup feature. https://one.rackspace.com/display/myrackspace/Managed+Backup?searchId=OLV66F2LT
 {{</accordion>}}

 {{<accordion title="I am having issue in loading MAR report in the portal." col="in" href="accordion4">}}